The Habits of Continuous Improvement

 A “kata” is a routine of practice that results in the building of the skills essential to lean culture.
 The word is most commonly used in karate, however Mike Rother in his book Toyota Kata has brought the word to management attention.
 What I have taught for many years is a discipline approach to practicing the skills of effective teamwork, team management, and problem solving – in other words, a Team Kata.

 This course is an effort to solve both of those problems.
 Self-paced online learning, supplemented by in-house coaching, is the answer.
-There are now seventy-four lectures, more than 16 hours, on Udemy.
 The intention is that team members and team leaders, both natural work teams and management teams, go through the online learning and are then assisted by an internal coach.
 The coach focuses on helping the teams do the “deliverables” that are suggest with each section.
 It is an action-learning model – learn, do, receive feedback, learn more, do, etc.

 I recommend that the course be a six month to one year curriculum for teams.
 While going through the course they will develop a scorecard, interview their customers, map their work process, eliminate waste and variances, learn three problem solving models, develop standard work, and solve human performance problems, and develop facilitation and listening skills.
 It will create change through real world experience.